rtruong4/Expense-Tracker/README.md

 ## Steps to run project

-- Download files to computer
+- Download files to computer and extract folder
 - Open folder and navigate to user-expenses directory
 - Run 'npm install' then 'npm run start' through command line